 If you have been served with a lawsuit in connection with a debt, you have a legal and financial emergency on your hands.
 A default judgment followed by wage garnishment or a bank account levy is sure to come soon.
 Filing Chapter 7 or Chapter 13 bankruptcy puts the automatic stay into effect.
 The automatic stay prohibits creditors from attempting to collect on debts by any means, including wage garnishment or bank account levies.

 We Can Stop Bank Levies And Wage Garnishment

 To speak with a California lawyer about bankruptcy, wage garnishment and the automatic stay, contact Bird & Van Dyke.
-We have offices in Tracy (dial 209-390-8834) and Stockton (call us at 209-390-8877).
+Call our office in Stockton at 209-390-8877 .
 Wage garnishment?
 Attorneys of our law firm can advise you on how to stop the creditor harassment, stop wage garnishment and stop bank levies by filing bankruptcy as soon as possible.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.